TheButchersBoy/DataCatcher-uts/README.md

-node-web-scraper
+DataCatcher-uts
 ================

-Simple web scraper to get a movie name, release year and community rating from IMDB.
+A node web scraper to get UTS subject data from every subject, from every faculty.